-I am an interdisciplinary historian focusing on critical race theory, twentieth century U.S. social movements, and critical prison studies.
-My research pursues a human accounting of how freedom and violence have shaped the United States in the twentieth century and continue to influence the world.
-Much of my work concerns the carceral state, including the diverse ways in which imprisonment has shaped social movements, racism, and American politics since World War II.
+I am an interdisciplinary historian of activism, Black Power, and the carceral state in twentieth century U.S. history.
+My research pursues a human accounting of how freedom and violence have shaped the United States.
+Much of my work is located in critical prison studies, including the diverse ways in which imprisonment has shaped social movements, racism, and American politics since World War II.

 I am a firm believer in public scholarship.
 I co-curate the Washington Prison History Project, a digital archive of prisoner activism and prison policy in our state.
-I also blog regularly for Black Perspectives (a publication of the African American Intellectual History Society) and have published articles in Dissent, Salon, the Seattle Times, Truthout, and the Washington Post, among elsewhere.
-At the UW, I serve on the advisory board of the Certificate on Public Scholarship and am an affiliate member of the Center for Human Rights, the Harry Bridges Center for Labor Studies, and the UW Seattle Department of History.
-Beyond the university, I am on the advisory board of the journals Abolition, Journal of Civil and Human Rights, and The Sixties and am an active member of the Critical Prison Studies Caucus of the American Studies Association.
+I write often for public audiences in Black Perspectives, Boston Review, Truthout, and the Washington Post, among elsewhere.
+At the UW, I am an affiliate member of the Center for Human Rights, the Harry Bridges Center for Labor Studies, and the UW Seattle Department of History, and I co-direct the UW Bothell Labor Colloquium.
+Beyond the university, I am on the advisory or editorial boards of the American Prison Newspaper Project, The Global Sixties, the Journal of Civil and Human Rights, and the Justice, Power, and Politics book series at UNC Press.

-Captive Nation: Black Prison Organizing in the Civil Rights Era.
-North Carolina Press (Justice, Power, and Politics series), 2014.
+- Captive Nation: Black Prison Organizing in the Civil Rights Era.
+(University of North Carolina Press, 2014).

-“Carceral Journeys: Blackness, Migration, and Slavery in 1970s California Prison Radicalism,” in Moon-Ho Jung, ed., Race, Radicalism and Repression on the Pacific Coast and Beyond.
-Seattle: University of Washington Press, 2014.
+- “Carceral Journeys: Blackness, Migration, and Slavery in 1970s California Prison Radicalism,” in Moon-Ho Jung, ed., Race, Radicalism and Repression on the Pacific Coast and Beyond.
+(University of Washington Press, 2014).